salesforce/bazel-java-sdk/README.md

   to provide a listing of JVM types available within the Bazel workspace.

 [Bazel Eclipse Feature](https://github.com/salesforce/bazel-eclipse)
-To see a robust implementation, look at the code for the original use case for the  *bazel_java_sdk*.
+To see a robust implementation, look at the code for the original use case for the  *bazel-java-sdk*.
 The Bazel Eclipse Feature is the Eclipse IDE integration with Bazel, and uses the SDK for the underlying execution of builds and analysis of classpath.